What is an ISA?

 - Innovative Finance ISAs

 Parents can also open a Junior ISA for their children, but this doesn’t count towards your personal ISA allowance.
 It’s held in the child’s name.
+Find out more about Junior ISAs in our helpful guide.

 Below we’ll look at some of the pros and cons of each type of ISA, but remember, what’s right for you and your family will depend on your own circumstances.
 For tailored financial advice, you can book an appointment with a Specialist Financial Adviser from Wesleyan Financial Services.